-My name is Yoichi Mukai, and I am a PhD student in the Department of Linguistics at the University of Alberta.
+My name is Yoichi Mukai, and I am a PhD candidate in the Department of Linguistics at the University of Alberta.
 I received an MA in Applied Linguistics and Discourse Studies from Carleton University and a post-graduate certificate in TESL from Algonquin College.
-I have taught Japanese at Carleton University, Université du Québec en Outaouais.
+I have taught Japanese at Carleton University and Université du Québec en Outaouais.
 I am under the supervision of Dr. Benjamin V. Tucker and Dr. Juhani Järvikivi.